 - Norway– MGP 2021

 - Denmark– Melodi Grand Prix 2021

 Confirmed Participation- Yet to make a decision

 Ireland has stated that it will continue to engage with the EBU on Eurovision and the competition in 2021.

 Will we see any returning countries in 2021?

 Will we see any countries return to the competition next year?
 Hungary and Montenegro decided to stay out of the competition in 2020 and are expected to return to the contest next year.
-Whilst Slovakia, Bosnia & Herzegovina, Andorra, Monaco and Luxembourg have been away from the event for quite some time and their return next year remains uncertain.
+Whilst Slovakia, Bosnia & Herzegovina, Monaco, Turkey and Luxembourg have been away from the event for quite some time and their return next year remains uncertain.
 Morocco‘s return to Eurovision remains grim as the country has not returned to the contest since its debut in 1980.

 - Bosnia & Herzegovina

 RTVA, the Andorran national broadcaster, has confirmed to ESCToday that it has no intention to return to Eurovision in 2o21.

 Rotterdam and the Netherlands will host the 2021 Eurovision Song Contest at the Rotterdam Ahoy on 18, 20 and 22 May.